Skip to content

 This is where most people get surprised.
 The creator doesn’t pocket $13-15.

 TikTok converts gifts into “diamonds” for the creator.
-According to Fourthwall’s analysis of TikTok gift values, each diamond is worth approximately $0.005 (half a cent).
-The conversion means TikTok keeps roughly 50% of the value.
+When we traced gift values through the creator payout flow, each diamond worked out to roughly $0.005 (half a cent), meaning TikTok keeps about 50% of every gift’s stated value.
 So on a Galaxy gift:

 Creators can withdraw their diamonds through PayPal or a linked bank account once they’ve accumulated at least $50 worth.
 That’s roughly 8-10 Galaxy gifts before a creator can cash out.